Transcript from November 15, 2012 podcast show on A Fine Time for Healing, Self-Love and Boundaries Build Healthy Relationships

 Perhaps you are hung up on the part about living life in a way that benefits you, about loving yourself.
 If so you probably equate self love with self-worship.
 But they are two entirely different things.
 Self-worship is selfish and ugly–it is arrogant, prideful, and egotistical.

 Self love, on the other hand, is a beautiful thing.
-Are you not supposed to be thankful and grateful for the person God made you?
-Are you not supposed to appreciate the gift of life you have been given by respecting yourself, taking care of yourself, and protecting yourself?
+Are you not supposed to be thankful and grateful for the gift of life?
+Are you not supposed to appreciate the gift you have been given by respecting yourself, taking care of yourself, and protecting yourself?

 I’ve only shared half of the thirty minute show.
 To listen to the show in its entirety please go to http://www.blogtalkradio.com/randi-fine/2012/11/15/self-love-and-boundaries-build-healthy-relationships